Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Here’s the answer:

 Water-based paints that do not contain lead, zinc, chromate, or VOCs are safe for painting bird cages.
 Paint used for bird cages should also bond well to metal and dry fast.
-Non-toxic spray paint can be used for painting bird cages but must be allowed to dry for about 1 week after 3 coats of paint.
+Non-toxic spray paint can be used for painting but must be allowed to dry for about 1 week after 3 coats of paint.

 Here are some really good products that I recommend that you use: